 Customer Acquisition Funnel: The Complete Guide

-The сustomer acquisition funnel is an essential part of the marketing process.
+The customer acquisition funnel is an essential part of the marketing process.
 Eventually, the acquisition funnel provides a useful framework for engaging users throughout their buying journey.

-At the top of the acquisition funnel, the widest part, many people interact with your business in some way, even if they're just noticing a Facebook ad or post.
+At the top of the acquisition funnel, the widest part, many people interact with your business somehow, even if they're noticing a Facebook ad or post.
 The narrower the funnel, the fewer people there are at each stage.
 The final tip of the funnel represents a customer making a purchase.
 At this stage, the number of people present is the lowest.